hepsiba0801/InSid/README.md

-# Insider Threat Detection with Isolation Forest
+# Insider Threat Detection

 ## Overview

 This project uses machine learning (Isolation Forest algorithm) to detect insider threats in employee datasets.
-It analyzes numerical features, assigns risk scores, and flags anomalies (normal, suspicious, insider).
+It analyzes numerical features, assigns safe scores, and flags anomalies (normal, suspicious, insider).
 Results are saved to a CSV file and visualized as a histogram.

 ## Folder Structure